saboyle/LeavingCareWiki/Housing.md

 **Shelter**  [https://england.shelter.org.uk/housing_advice/homelessness/temporary_housing_if_youre_homeless/help_if_youre_16_to_25_years_old](https://england.shelter.org.uk/housing_advice/homelessness/temporary_housing_if_youre_homeless/help_if_youre_16_to_25_years_old)

-If you are homeless you can still apply for **Universal Credit**.
+If you are homeless (and over 18) you can still apply for **Universal Credit**.
 Tap this link to find out more [https://www.gov.uk/government/publications/universal-credit-and-homeless-people/universal-credit-and-homeless-people-guide-for-supporting-organisations](https://www.gov.uk/government/publications/universal-credit-and-homeless-people/universal-credit-and-homeless-people-guide-for-supporting-organisations)

 You can open a **bank account** even if you have no fixed address